 Students who enjoy working with computers may find on-campus jobs in the IT department.
 They can help other students with computer issues, like not being able to connect to the school Wi-Fi or trouble using the campus printers.

 If a school has an art museum or gallery, they may employ students as assistants.
 Students majoring in art may enjoy this on-campus job, where they may give tours, work in the gift shop, and/or check-in visitors.

 College marketing departments create materials to promote the school.
 Students who are interested in marketing or communication may want to apply for one of these on-campus jobs and learn valuable skills like email marketing, social media marketing, and copywriting.
 They may write blog posts for the school website and create flyers for prospective students and families.

 18. Lab Assistant

 Students who are majoring in the sciences may be able to find on-campus jobs in their schools’ laboratories.
-They might help other students with lab experiments, set up and organize labs, and concoct chemical
+They might help other students with lab experiments, set up and organize labs, and prepare chemical solutions.

 19. Radio DJ